afzalmam/linux-kernel/Documentation/kernel-hacking/memory-barriers.rst

 Note well that the ordering provided by a control dependency is local to the CPU containing it.
-See the section on "Multicopy atomicity" for more information.
+See :ref:`multicopy-atomicity` for more information.

 In summary: